LaRuim/Election-Results-Predictor/README.md

 # Tweet Sentiment Analysis

 This is a course project that analyzed the sentiment of tweets posted in 2016 U.S. Election Day.
-(Indian tweets were wayyyy to hard)
+(Indian tweets were wayyyy too hard)

 We try to figure out whether using the social media can help predict the election result.